’90s No. 1s Revisited: “Un-Break My Heart”

 Let’s take a few minutes to listen again to “Un-Break My Heart”:

 I hope that somewhere out there, some 18-year-old is reading this, listened to this song for the first time, and was duly floored by what a masterpiece it is.
 This is the rare smash that deserved its success and accolades.
 It hit No. 1 on the chart dated Dec.
 7, 1996, which was my (John’s) 18th birthday.
-At the time, I was all-consumed with (then) unrequited love, and this track really hit a nerve.
+At the time, I was all-consumed with unrequited love (which would become requited a month later), and this track really hit a nerve.
 Back in the ’90s, I was always making mixed tapes from CDs and singles I’d bought, and there was one I listened to every day as I was getting ready for school around this time.
 The first song on Side A was “Twisted” by Keith Sweat, one of the best R&B songs of all time in my opinion, and the first song on Side B was “Un-Break My Heart.”
 So I started every day listening to one or the other, alternating.
 And by started every day, I mean showered.
 So both these songs always make me think of showering, and conjure feelings of being in love at age 18, and the scent of blue bar soap.
 Lever 2000, I think.